DarrenKey/24-Battle-Royale-/INSTALL.md

 INSTRUCTIONS ON HOW TO BUILD:

-Run the following command [in this directory]: make solo-play
+Run the following commands [in this directory]: opam install dream opam install dotenv make solo-play

 ENJOY!
-[No extra libraries needed to be installed]